hexdump0815/imagebuilder/systems/chromebook_snow/readme.md

 - the wireless connection seems to drop from time to time, reloading the wifi module usually helps to bring it back (rmmod mwifiex_sdio mwifiex; modprobe mwifiex_sdio)
 - different legacy mali blob versions are available: r4p0, r5p0, r6p0, r12p0
 - in the past (up to including debian bullseye and ubuntu focal) display gamma and color profile settings (night/red shift mode, display color calibration etc.) were not working at all on arm systems and it seems like starting with debian bookworm it is now working on systems with the proper support for it - sadly on this system it is not supported as the kernel support for it seems to be missing
-- the snow chromebooks seem to not boot properly with all sd cards ... if booting does not work it might be worth to try different sd cards ... older and smaller ones seem to have the higher chance to work well
+- the snow chromebooks seem to not boot properly with all sd cards (and not at all from usb devices) ... if booting does not work it might be worth to try different sd cards ... older and smaller ones seem to have the higher chance to work well
 - the battery of the snow chromebook (xe303c12) seems to be interchangable with the battery of the peach pit chromebook (xe503c12)
 - it looks like some snow chromebooks (maybe some rev5 ones) seem to have an atmel touchpad instead of the usual cyapa one - see https://github.com/hexdump0815/linux-mainline-and-mali-generic-stable-kernel/issues/6 for a kernel patch and the other referenced issue in this one
 - how to use the legacy kernel instead of the mainline one: